heyselbi/matmul/README.md

 ```
 `-z` refers to service account specifically.

 Now let's set up the Quay registry access for the service account.
-In your quay registry, click on your username --> Account Settings --> robot icon on the left.
+In quay registry, click on your username --> Account Settings --> robot icon on the left.
 Click on the robot account name that was set up earlier and go to "Kubernetes Secret".
 Secret could either be downloaded to local machine that will be running the pipelines or viewed and copy-pasted in the machine via `vi secret-file.yml`.

 Before applying the secret, inside the yaml file change the `name:` of the secret to "matmul-secret".
 Now let's apply the secret (if downloaded file, use the filename):
 ```bash